HackUnit/surfs_up/README.md

 ### The re-analyzed data resulted in the provided examples:

-- First, we used HTML elements to figure out where we needed to specifically locate data from scraped websites to arrive at certain data points.
+- First, we used Python to figure out where we needed to specifically locate data from a database through queries to arrive at certain data points.

 - Then, the created DataFrame was combed to pull out data about the temperature in June across all of the years provided.